Five Little Birds taking us through a day with Osmo at home

 How has Osmo impacted learning?

 Osmo has helped build the kids’ confidence as they are able to work independently, solidifying learning.
-Early number/math concepts have been strengthened and I also love their confidence boost when it comes to drawing characters!
+Early number/math for kids have been strengthened and I also love their confidence boost when it comes to drawing characters!

 Why has Osmo become a favourite?